 The extent of the opioid withdrawal symptoms can also depend on how long the particular opioid was taken, how much was taken, and if there are other drugs present in the system.
 Underlying mental health and physical health issues, and biological or environmental factors, such as stress and a family history of addiction or lack thereof, are also considered.

-According to Healthline, the first withdrawal symptoms start to present themselves within 12 hours of the last dose for short-acting opioids and within 30 hours for the longer-acting ones.
+The first withdrawal symptoms start to present themselves within 12 hours of the last dose for short-acting opioids and within 30 hours for the longer-acting ones.

 Three days after the first onset, withdrawal symptoms hit their peak.
 People experience the most physically exacting effects, such as loss of nutrients through vomiting and diarrhea, and endure periods of clinical depression and an overwhelming desire to go back to opioids.

 On its own, going through opioid withdrawal is rarely life-threatening, although the distress can be so severe that people can feel like they are dying or even like they want to die.
 The real danger is when the stress placed on the body itself is not treated.

 Dehydration is a real threat, for example, because of all the vomiting, sweating, and diarrhea.
 If fluids are not replenished with an IV drip, there is a danger of experiencing multiple organ failure, which is a medical emergency that will result in death if not immediately treated.